tremor-rs/tremor-www/docs/reference/connectors/http.md

 ### Example

-Define a connector that can handle incorrect mime types from thge server by overwriting the `application/octet-stream` mime type to use the `csv` codec.
+Define a connector that can handle incorrect mime types from the server by overwriting the `application/octet-stream` mime type to use the `csv` codec.

 ```tremor title="config.troy"
  use tremor::http;